Table of Contents

 The first step to receive this is for the U.S. citizen fiance(e) to file Form I-129F, Petition for Alien fiance(e)(e) with the children seeking this visa must be listed on the form.

-By filing this form, the U.S. citizen is asking the United States Citizenship and Immigration Services (USCIS) to recognize the relationship between the U.S. citizen and the applicant, as well as the parental relationship between the K-1 and K-2 applicant(s).
+By filling out this form, the US citizen asks the US Citizenship and Immigration Services (USCIS) to recognize the relationship between the US citizen and the applicant and the parental relationship between the K-1 and K-2 applicant(s).
 Eligible children may apply for this visa if the Form I-129F is approved for the K-1 visa applicant.

 The USCIS will then review the submitted Form I-129F and may request additional information or documentation.

-If the USCIS establishes the applicant’s eligibility for the K-1 and K-2 visa, Form I-129F is approved and then sent to the United States Department of State National Visa Center.
+If the USCIS establishes the applicant’s K-1 and K-2 visa eligibility, Form I-129F is approved and sent to the United States Department of State National Visa Center.

 The approved Form I-129F is valid for four months from the date of approval by the USCIS.
 A consular officer may extend the validity of Form I-129F if it expires before processing is complete.